 Good morning.
 I’m [name], I have an appointment for 3 p.m.

-When ready, they will ask you to take a seat at one of the wash basins and they’ll wash your hair.
-They will then guide you to your seat where they will cut your hair (if you need to dye it, they will dye it first and then wash it) and then ask you how you want your haircut done.
+When they are ready, they’ll ask you to take a seat at one of the sinks and they’ll wash your hair.
+They will then lead you to your seat where they will cut your hair (if you need to dye it, they will dye it first and then wash it) and then ask you how you would like your haircut.

 Come li facciamo?